 (c) household property that is of a kind and value prescribed by the regulations;

-(d) property that is used by the offender to earn income by personal exertion of a value that does not exceed the amount prescribed by the regulations.
+(d) property that is used by the debtor to earn income by personal exertion of a value that does not exceed the amount prescribed by the regulations.

 [Section 75 inserted by No. 59 of 2004 s.
-102.]
+102; amended by No. 48 of 2012 s.
+43.]

 76. Seizure of documents

-(1) If the Sheriff seizes any document relating to any business or undertaking of the offender it must not be retained for longer than 7 days.
+(1) If the Sheriff seizes any document relating to any business or undertaking of the debtor it must not be retained for longer than 7 days.

 (2) The Sheriff may copy any document seized.